 All full-time, regularly enrolled undergraduates in good standing, with a GPA of 3.0 or higher from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible to apply.
 Students currently engaged in programs that provide funded research opportunities such as University Scholars, Engineering’s Rachleff Scholars and the Vagelos family of programs are not eligible for PURM funding.
 Students may only receive PURM funding one time.

 PURM Application and Selection Process Overview

 Faculty submit a research project that would benefit from student research assistance via the Faculty project submission form.

-Students apply for up to three projects via the Application Form (which will open in early February), indicating their first, second, and third choices.
+Students apply for up to three projects via the Application Form, indicating their first, second, and third choices.
 To maximize the chances of moving forward, students should apply for projects submitted by 3 different faculty mentors.
 Please take note of the project titles so that you do not apply to the wrong project.
 IF YOU DO NOT RECEIVE A CONFIRMATION EMAIL, YOUR SUBMISSION WAS NOT RECEIVED.
 Late submissions will not be considered.

 Faculty projects will be selected for funding based on criteria outlined above under "Faculty Eligibility and Selection."
 Because there are always more faculty projects than funding available, not all faculty submitting projects will receive funding through PURM.

 After faculty projects have been selected for funding, all eligible student applications will be forwarded to the PURM faculty members.
 Students are asked to notify CURF if their application status changes (ie, they accept another position elsewhere and would no longer like to be considered for a PURM position).
 Faculty members are strongly encouraged to interview students prior to making mentee selections.